-Exposure beyond the camera manual |
+Exposure beyond the camera manual | Photo Photofocus

 You reviewed the camera manual and completed an online tutorial.
 You did everything you thought you were supposed to do.
-And yet, your photographs aren’t exposed the way you want them to be.
+And yet, your photographs have not exposed the way you want them to be.

 When I was a new photographer, shooting transparency film, I was always frustrated by exposure.
 I kept asking myself why some exposures worked and why others didn’t.